 Chaffey Dam needs to reach 25% capacity before Tamworth's severe town water restrictions can be eased.

-No general security allocation for most of 2019/20, although full carryover water is available.
-3% general security allocation announced on 15 May 2020.
+No general security allocation for most of 2019/20, although full carryover water was available until a 3% general security allocation announced on 15 May 2020.

 Previous last general security allocation made in March 2018.

-Full high priority and maximum security allocations (97%) provided, although conveyance allocations are restricted.
+Full high priority and maximum security allocations (97%) provided.

 Environmental releases made in August and September 2019.

-Conveyance allocations reduced, but have been increasing with inflows.
+Conveyance allocations reduced in 2019/20 but increased with inflows.

 Commonwealth released environmental spring flow starting in August for 2 weeks and then September 2019 for 6 weeks.
 The flow was designed to water the Barmah-Millewa and Koondrook Perricoota Forests and provide flow through the system to the Lower Lakes.

-Environmental water deliveries continued in 2020 to meet environmental objectives.
+Environmental water deliveries will occur in spring 2020 to meet environmental objectives.

 The resources of the Murray River are shared between NSW, Victoria and South Australia.